 illustration copyright ©Craig Stephens https://www.scmp.com/comment/opinion/article/3031948/china-and-us-have-perhaps-their-last-chance-end-trade-war-otherwise No copyright infringement intended.
 All rights belong to their respective copyright owners.

-In one of my earlier posts I have described how UMC, a leading Taiwanese high-tech company active in the so-called pure foundry business, has been caught in the geopolitical technology battle between America and China.
+11/10/2019_In one of my earlier posts I have described how UMC, a leading Taiwanese high-tech company active in the so-called pure foundry business, has been caught in the geopolitical technology battle between America and China.
 UMC has been officially sued by the US government for corporate espionage for the sake of the People’s Republic of China (!!).
-Civil and criminal cases are running in the US courts against (former) UMC employees, outcome unknown and difficult to predict…..
+Civil and criminal cases are running in the US courts against (former) UMC employees: the outcome is hard to predict…..

-This week international media have reported that TSMC, (Taiwan Semiconductor Manufacturing Company) the no. 1 pure foundry in the world and supplier of wafers to American, European and Chinese customers, has come under pressure from the US government to reconsider its links with Huawei / HiSilicon.
+This week international media have reported that TSMC (Taiwan Semiconductor Manufacturing Company), the no. 1 pure foundry in the world and supplier of wafers to American, European and Chinese customers, has come under heavy pressure from the US government to reconsider its links with Huawei / HiSilicon.

 As we know, Huawei has been blacklisted by the American government, meaning American chip suppliers are no longer allowed to supply their (most advanced) chips to Huawei for the manufacture of new mobile phones, 5 / 6G equipment, etc. The Chinese telecom giant is trying to accelerate the development of its own chips via HiSilicon, its design branch.
 These chips use the most modern technology (7nm-5nm) that can only be offered at TSMC’ factories in Taiwan.
 China itself does not have the technology required to produce these chips.

 HiSilicon is likely to become TSMC’ largest customer in 2020, accounting for ~15% of its sales (total TSMC sales ~ $ 35 – 40B).
-Taiwan depends on American military protection for its national security.
+Meanwhile Taiwan depends on American military protection for its national security.
 The Trump government recently sold an extensive arsenal of weapons to Taiwan..
-Taiwan will see Presidential elections in January 2020 in Taiwan.
+The island will have Presidential elections in January 2020.
 The ultimate goal of the ruling DPP party of President mrs. Tsai Ing-wen is Taiwan’s independence, whereas the opposition party’s KMT dream is to re-unify with the Chinese mainland.
 In practice, in order not to completely divide the island’s population, once in power either party holds on to the status quo, in which Taiwan continues developing its country and economy on its own terms while simultaneously keeping close trade ties with China, aiming to maintain peace with its powerful neighbor, counting on the military protection of the US.
-Taiwan’s 2 major political parties have generally speaking little to gain from upsetting China or its politically divided population.
+Taiwan’s 2 major political parties have -generally speaking- little to gain from upsetting China or its own politically divided population.